mikhailkilat12-a11y/CS2-Yearlong-Project-Proposal/README.md

 -The app will quickly deliver the confirmation of the parent/s of the intern

 Planned Features:
--Respective passwords for interns and dorm managers -Choices of reasons to leave the campus
+-Respective passwords for interns and dorm managers, -Choices of reasons to leave the campus,
 -Confirmation of the intern’s parent/s

 Planned Inputs and Outputs:
 Inputs:
--Option whether you are an intern or a dorm manager -Respective password depending on the previous input -Grade level and section of the intern
+Option whether you are an intern or a dorm manager, Respective password depending on the previous input, Grade level and section of the intern,
--Phone numbers and email addresses of the intern’s parent/s -Reason to leave the campus
+Phone numbers and email addresses of the intern’s parent/s, Reason to leave the campus,
--Option whether the parent/s allowed the intern to leave or not
+Option whether the parent/s allowed the intern to leave or not

 Outputs:
 -Reason to leave the campus given by the intern